Flying Field Information and Map

 Phone numbers to contact the gun club office and emergency response services are provided on signage located on the club's storage shed.
-This sign also provides the physical address of the property to provide to the emergency service operator.
+This sign also provides the physical address of the property and the field's GPS coordinates to provide to the emergency service operator.

 All aircraft being operated at our flying field must me marked with the owner's Federal Aviation Administration UAS operator registration number on an outer surface of the aircraft.

 Dare County Radio Control Flyers is primarily a radio control aircraft club, however our flying site is suitable for both control-line and free-flight aircraft operations.
 However, only aircraft with a weight under 55 pounds and a speed under 100 miles per hour are permitted as our field is not considered satisfactory for impulse jet, gas turbines, or extremely large scale aircraft.